 - Currently $249

-With that, we hope we’ve helped you narrow down which earbuds are right for you and your outdoor adventures.
-Which one you’ll choose depends on fit preference (ex. hooks for maximum security), if you want the option of ANC and passthrough or you prefer to have an open-ear design for no fuss awareness of the world around you.
-Either way, we hope you get out there and wander on already!
+We hope we’ve helped you narrow down which earbuds are right for you and your outdoor adventures.
+Which one you’ll choose depends on fit preference, if you want the option of ANC and passthrough or you prefer to have an open-ear design for no fuss awareness of the world around you, and what sort of sound and portability you’re after.
+Either way, get out there and wander on (and enjoy some good tunes as you go)!